 • Payment of Dividend: If we shall have sufficient earnings to pay a dividend on the Series A Preferred Stock, upon declaration of any dividend by our Board of Directors in compliance with the Alaska Code and our Articles of Incorporation and Bylaws, the holder of Series A Preferred Stock may elect to receive payment of Series A dividend on a dividend payment date in cash, or provisionally in gold.
 Payment of Series A dividends in gold shall be paid only if we are producing gold in sufficient quantities as of the dividend payment date to pay such in-kind dividend and shall be delivered in the form of gold produced from our Chandalar property.
-We have total dividends in arrears of \$126,903 as of December 31, 2014.
-Total dividends of \$22,083 were declared and payable as a result of conversion of preferred stock during 2011.
+We have total dividends in arrears of \$500,467 as of December 31, 2016.
+Total dividends of \$30,618 were declared and payable as a result of conversion of preferred stock during 2011 and 2016.

-We issued Series A Preferred Stock to two U.S. Persons (as defined in Regulation S of the Securities Act of 1933, as amended (the "Securities Act")) who are accredited investors, relying on the exemptions from registration provided by Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D of the Securities Act.
+We issued Series A Preferred Stock to two U.S. Persons (as defined in Regulation S of the Securities Act of 1933, as amended (the "Securities Act") who are accredited investors, relying on the exemptions from registration provided by Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D of the Securities Act.
+These two U.S. Persons have exercised their conversion privileges and are now holders of our Common Stock.
 We issued Series A Preferred Stock to one person who is an "accredited investor" and not a U.S. Person, relying on the exception from the Securities Act registration requirements available under Regulation S of the Securities Act.